swraife/ruby_ethereum_demo/README.md

 Account: A sequence of 20 bytes calculated from the public key.
 Looks like: 0x09438E46Ea66647EA65E4b104C125c82076FDcE5

 Wallet: A tool for managing and providing access to your ethereum accounts.
 There are hardware and software options.
-A wallet a has one seed phrase (12 words) for many accountsI use [Metamask](https://metamask.io/)
+A wallet a has one seed phrase (12 words) for many accounts.
+I use [Metamask](https://metamask.io/)

 Gas Limit: The maximum quantity of gas you are willing to pay for a transaction.
 Think: How many gallons? .
 Note: This is in part to prevent huge, or neverending transactions.
 E.g. when gas runs out, the transaction aborts.
 Unused gas is returned to you (mostly).
 The amount of gas a transaction takes is based on the computational complexity of that transaction.